 On April 16, 2020, the Corporation received payments in the amount of approximately \$56,357,000 under the Accelerated and Advance Payment Program expansion as part of the CARES Act.
 The program provides emergency funding and addresses cash flow difficulties when there are disruptions in claims submission and/or claims processing.
 Centers for Medicare and Medicaid Services (CMS) expanded the program for all Medicare providers throughout the country.
 In October 2020, a Continuing Resolution was passed which allows providers to defer repayment of these funds for up to 29 months before interest starts accruing.
-The Corporation intends to repay the entire amount over the interest free period with final payment occurring in September 2022.
-The current portion of this amount is reported as current portion of Medicare accelerated and advance payments and the long-term portion is reported as Medicare accelerated and advance payments, net of current portion in the consolidated balance sheets as of July 31, 2022 and 2021.
+The Corporation repaid the entire amount over the interest free period with final payment occurring in September 2022.

 The State of Georgia utilized Coronavirus Relief Fund and ARPA monies to pay for and provide medical staffing to PPMH, PSMC, and PWMC to assist with the COVID-19 pandemic.
-The amounts paid on behalf of PPMH approximated \$10,184,000 and \$31,771,000 for the years ended July 31, 2022 and 2021, respectively.
-The amounts paid on behalf of PSMC approximated \$1,629,000 and \$1,639,000 for the years ended July 31, 2022 and 2021, respectively.
-The amounts paid on behalf of PWMC approximated \$80,000 and \$0 for the years ended July 31, 2022 and 2021, respectively.
+The amounts paid on behalf of PPMH approximated \$0 and \$10,184,000 for the years ended July 31, 2023 and 2022, respectively.
+The amounts paid on behalf of PSMC approximated \$0 and \$1,629,000 for the years ended July 31, 2023 and 2022, respectively.
+The amounts paid on behalf of PWMC approximated \$0 and \$80,000 for the years ended July 31, 2023 and 2022, respectively.
 These services were provided by individuals with specialized skills and would have been purchased if not provided.
 Therefore, these amounts qualify as contributed services and are included in other revenue and purchased services in the consolidated statements of operations and changes in net assets.